10 Historical Fiction Books to Transport You Through Time

 Series: I Survived, Book 3 of 26+ (more planned)

-Follows a young boy through the devastating fire, balancing suspense with historical accuracy suitable for middle graders.
+Follows a young boy through the devastating fire, balancing suspense with historical accuracy written for Elementary readers.

 A young girl with a clubfoot escapes an abusive home during WWII.
-Themes of resilience, hope, and family make this a gentle yet emotional read.
+Themes of resilience, hope, and family make this an emotional read.

 Standalone

-A gripping look at the yellow fever epidemic in Philadelphia through the eyes of a teenage girl, highlighting courage and community.
+A gripping look at the yellow fever epidemic in Philadelphia in 1793 through the eyes of a teenage girl, highlighting courage and community.
+Written for Middle Grade readers.

 🔵 5.
 Rifles for Watie – Harold Keith